Our Shrinking World & Tourism Growth

 8. Identify two years where tourism slowed down or experienced a temporary reduction.

-2. By 2020, which will be the second most visited region in the world?
+2. In 2020, which was predicted to be the second most visited region in the world?

 3. Name two global regions that did not appear on the graph in the 1950's.
 Can you suggest any reasons for this?